hashicorp/nomad-pack-community-registry/packs/jenkins/README.md

 ## Jenkins as Code

-An example as to how the `configuration-as-code` plugin can be used to create and configure jenkins is in the `vars_jasc.nomad` file.
+An example as to how use the `configuration-as-code` plugin can be used to create and configure jenkins is in the `vars_jasc.nomad` file.

+## Nomad Job Runners

+An example as to how the `nomad` plugin can be used to create and configure autoscaling jenkins workers in nomad itself is in the `vars_cloud.nomad` file.